-All in all, recent corpus data show that only a small proportion of the interrogatives found in modern corpora are fronting-with-inversion-sentences while in-situ-sentences account for around 50% of the productions, or even more depending on the context.
-This contrasts sharply with what could be predicted from a reference grammar for French (e.g. Riegel, Rellat, and Rioul (2014)), often used by teachers for example in French as a Foreign Language settings to prepare their materials.
-Moreover, this discrepancy between corpus data and the prescriptive grammar makes French partial interrogatives a particularly interesting test case.
-Frequency and acceptability typically correlate with the probability of the occurrence of an utterance.
+All in all, recent corpus data show that only a small proportion of the interrogatives found in modern corpora are fronting-with-inversion constructions while in-situ-sentences account for around 50% of the productions, or even more depending on the context.
+This contrasts sharply with the variant that is promoted as the 'standard' way of speaking French (i.e. fronting with inversion) in reference grammars for French (e.g. Riegel, Rellat, and Rioul (2014)).
+Moreover, this discrepancy between corpus data and the prescriptive linguistic norm makes French wh- interrogatives a particularly interesting test case.
+Acceptability is typically correlated with the probability of the occurrence of an utterance.
 However, depending on the social situation and the speaker, this prediction may not hold here (Lau, Clark, & Lappin, 2017).

-The experiments we report below shed light on the complex approach to acceptability by L1 French speakers.
+The experiments we report below shed light on different factors relevant to the acceptability of linguistic variants.
+Although we acknowledge that reference grammars are far from being a consistently useful tool for linguists, they are used for L1 and L2 teaching and provide insights into what is considered standard in a given language.
 In fact, by exploring the issue of why a reference grammar would describe a language (here, French) in a view so inconsistent with what is observed in corpus data2, we provide evidence that L1 speakers have the competence to apply a more variable take on the notion of overall "acceptability", which is readily available when given the proper tools to express it.
-By means of the acceptability judgment paradigm, we target the issue of how speakers of a given language perceive and use linguistic variants in a normative setting where, presciptively, one variant is considered the "standard" variant.
+Using the acceptability judgment paradigm, we focus on the issue of how speakers perceive and use linguistic variants when, prescriptively, one variant is considered "standard".
+With three acceptability judgment tasks, we assessed preferences of French L1 speakers with regard to the four main variants for interrogatives: in situ, fronting, fronting with inversion, fronting with est-ce que.
+This approach will also contribute to resolve a dearth in experimental data on the use of interrogative variants in contemporary French, and builds on recent fine-grained corpus work on the usage of French wh- interrogatives in different contexts of interaction (Thiberge, Badin, & Liégeois, 2021).3